In this review article I share my hands-on product evaluations of several very popular weighted vests.

 Then they train with the goal of getting stronger, adding back the weight bars gradually as they’re able to.

-A fixed weight vest can work just fine too.
+Fixed weight vest can work just fine too

 All that said about an adjustable vest aside, a non-adjustable weighted vest is fine for the majority of people, provided they choose the right weight when they buy it.

-It is worth noting that in the sports performance research studies I dug up where a weighted vest clearly provided strength training benefit, a fixed weight vest was used.
+It is worth noting that in the sports performance research studies I dug up on the benefits of weighted vests, a fixed weight vest was used.

 It’s important that the vest sits snug enough to your upper body so that it can’t shift or bounce around.

 But it also should not restrict your breathing, circulation, or range of motion.

 Shifting weight = a chance to tweak a muscle, lose your balance, or get injured.